TheSchilk/psMCU/Doc/Instruction Set.md

 May set the C and HC flags in the Status Register

-# ADDL l
+# ADDLA l
-Add A to literal.
-Store in A.
+Add literal to A. Store in A.

+May set the C and HC flags in the Status Register.

+l: literal (8bit)

+# ADDLB l
+Add literal to B. Store in B.

 May set the C and HC flags in the Status Register.